Season 5 Is A Wrap, But Who Won?

-All good things must come to an end, and that includes the competitive season five of The Great British Baking Show, that is all-male.
+All good things must come to an end, and that includes the competitive Season 5 of The Great British Baking Show, that has an all-male cast.
 The remaining bakers are all intense, quirky, and bring their own special skills to the work table.
 Judges Paul and Mary are showing no mercy to the talented bakers, and are intent on pushing all of them outside of their comfort zones.

 The last men standing are law student John, medical student, James, and Brendan, a recruitment consultant who has one toe in retirement.
 Vulture says that the judges have chosen a complex signature challenge called a savory pithivier.
 A pithivier is a decorative pie, often a dessert, but this time savory, which has a filled dome and a double crust of puff pastry.